-- 1. In the Meridium APM Framework, open the dataset that you want to use for creating a report. - The dataset appears on the Dataset Editor page. - 2.
-On the Other Tasks menu, click the Create a new report link. - 3.
+1. In the Meridium APM Framework, open the dataset that you want to use for creating a report.

+- 2. On the Other Tasks menu, click the Create a new report link. - 3.
 Complete the necessary steps to create a report.